foxhunt72/fhs-xmltv-tools/Examples/README.md

   - add a xml store to another store
 - savexml
   - save a xml store back to disk.
+- savesql
+  - save a xml store data to sql (for now sqlite only)

 # More examples